Renewing an Irish passport

-The Passport Office provides a Passport Tracking Service.
+The Passport Service provides a Passport Tracking Service.
 This service allows you to check the status of your application online.
 In order to do this, you must have the application number from your form (available in the top left-hand corner of the form) to do this.

 A Pilot Rapid Renewal Service has been introduced in the Dublin Passport Office for adults and children who are renewing their passport and who are travelling in less than 3 working days.
 You can make an appointment for the Rapid Renewal Service at passportappointments.ie.

 In cases of genuine emergency, the duty officer at the Department of Foreign Affairs and Trade can issue an emergency travel document of limited validity.
 Examples of such emergencies are:

 - Situations of substantial distress such as the deaths or funerals of immediate family members abroad